 X. Terms and Reporting

 Cooperative agreements for state and tribal response programs will include programmatic and administrative terms and conditions.
 These terms and conditions will describe EPA's substantial involvement including technical assistance and collaboration on program development and site-specific activities.
-Each of the subsections below summarizes the basic terms and conditions, and related reporting that will be incorporated into your cooperative agreement.
+Each of the subsections below summarizes the basic terms and conditions, and related reporting that will be required if a cooperative agreement with EPA is awarded.

 A. Progress Reports

-In accordance with 2 CFR 200.328 and any EPA specific regulations, state and tribes must provide progress reports meeting the terms and conditions of the cooperative agreement negotiated.
+In accordance with 2 CFR 200.328 and any EPA specific regulations, state and tribes must provide progress reports as provided in the terms and conditions of the cooperative agreement negotiated with EPA regional offices.
 State and tribal costs for complying with reporting requirements are an eligible expense under the section 128(a) cooperative agreement.
-As a minimum, state or tribal progress reports must include both a narrative discussion and performance data relating to the state or tribe accomplishments and environmental outputs associated with the approved budget and work plan.
+As a minimum, state or tribal progress reports must include both a narrative discussion and performance data relating to the state's or tribe's accomplishments and environmental outputs associated with the approved budget and workplan.
 Reports should also provide an accounting of section 128(a) funding.
 If applicable, the state or tribe must include information on activities related to establishing or enhancing the four elements of the state's or tribe's response program.
 All recipients must provide information related to establishing or, if already established, maintaining the public record.
-Depending upon the activities included in the state's or tribe's work plan, the recipient may also need to report on the following:
+Depending upon the activities included in the state's or tribe's work plan, an EPA regional office may request that a progress report include:

-1. Interim and final progress reports.
-Reports must prominently display the following information as reflected in the current EPA strategic plan: Strategic Plan Goal 3: Cleaning Up Communities and Advancing Sustainable Development; Strategic Plan Objective 3.1: Promote Sustainable and Livable Communities; and Work plan Commitments and Timeframes.
-EPA's Start Printed Page 73395strategic plan can be found on the internet at http://www.epa.gov/planandbudget/strategicplan.html.
+1. Reporting interim and final progress reports.
+Reports must prominently display the following three relevant Essential Elements as reflected in the current EPA strategic plan: Strategic Plan Goal 3: Cleaning Up Communities and Advancing Sustainable Development, Strategic Plan Objective 3.1: Promote Sustainable and Livable Communities, and Work plan Commitments and Timeframes.
+EPA's strategic plan can be found on the internet at http://www.epa.gov/planandbudget/strategicplan.html.

 2. Reporting for Non-MOA states and tribes.
-All recipients without a VRP MOA must report activities related to establishing or enhancing the four elements of the state's or tribe's response program.
+All recipients without a VRP MOA must report activities related to establishing or enhancing the four elements of the state's or tribe's Start Printed Page 65746response program.
 For each element state/tribes must report how they are maintaining the element or how they are taking reasonable steps to establish or enhance the element as negotiated in individual state/tribal work plans.
 For example, pursuant to CERCLA section 128(a)(2)(B), reports on the oversight and enforcement authorities/mechanisms element may include: